 The Leydig cells of the testes respond to LH by producing between 5 and 10 mg of testosterone daily.
 Testosterone levels are highest in early morning and lowest during the evening hours; however, in older men, this diurnal pattern may be blunted.

 Testosterone is synthesized from cholesterol through several intermediate compounds, including dehydroepiandrosterone (DHEA) and androstenedione.
-Circulating testosterone is mostly protein-bound, about 40% avidly bound to sex hormone–binding globulin (SHBG) and 58% loosely bound to albumin.
-Thus, only about 2% of circulating testosterone is bioavailable as free testosterone .
+Circulating testosterone is mostly protein bound, about 40% avidly bound to sex hormone–binding globulin (SHBG) and 58% loosely bound to albumin.
+Thus, only about 2% of circulating testosterone is bioavailable as free testosterone.
+This bioactive component of total testosterone is responsible for male characteristics, libido, bone and muscle mass.

-In target tissues, about 4 to 8% of testosterone is converted to a more potent metabolite, dihydrotestosterone (DHT), by the enzyme 5α-reductase.
-DHT has important trophic effects in the prostate and mediates androgenic alopecia.
-In adults, spermatogenesis requires adequate intratesticular testosterone , but the role of DHT in spermatogenesis is unclear.
+In target tissues, about 4 to 8% of testosterone is converted to a more potent metabolite, dihydrotestosterone (DHT), by the enzyme 5-alpha-reductase.
+DHT has important trophic effects in the prostate and mediates androgenetic alopecia Etiology .
+In adults, spermatogenesis requires adequate intratesticular testosterone, but the role of DHT in spermatogenesis is unclear.

 Testosterone and DHT have metabolic and other effects, including